-- 1.3 On agreement with the Register, the requirements of these Rules can be extended to MO with the objects not specified in 1.1.
+1.3 On agreement with the Register, the requirements of these Rules can be extended to MO with the objects not specified in 1.1.
 In this case, RS reviews the MO technical documentation; therewith, the RS technical supervision shall only include the control of implementation of the measures on the MO planning prescribed by the approved design, without the assessment of technical condition of the object.
-Technical supervision of MO is not carried out. - 1.4 The concepts of planning and execution of other MO types not regulated by these Rules as regards the objects specified in 1.1 shall be submitted to the Register for review and agreement in each particular case.
-In this case, the information and documentation which allow to ascertain the efficiency and safety level of execution of the operations in question shall be submitted to the Register. - 1.5 Together with the requirements of these Rules the requirements of the Rules for Classification, Construction and Equipment of Mobile Offshore Drilling Units and Fixed Offshore Platforms2, the Rules for the Classification, Construction and Equipment of Floating Offshore Oil-and-Gas Production Units3, the Rules for the Cargo-Handling Gear of Sea-Going Ships may be applied. - 1.6 The MO designs developed according to the rules of another classification society (ACS) and other standards may be approved by the Register as alternative or additional to the requirements of these Rules.
+Technical supervision of MO is not carried out.

+1.4 The concepts of planning and execution of other MO types not regulated by these Rules as regards the objects specified in 1.1 shall be submitted to the Register for review and agreement in each particular case.
+In this case, the information and documentation which allow to ascertain the efficiency and safety level of execution of the operations in question shall be submitted to the Register.

+1.5 Together with the requirements of these Rules the requirements of the Rules for the Classification and Construction of Mobile Offshore Drilling Units, the Rules for the Classification and Construction of Fixed Offshore Platforms, the Rules for the Classification, Construction and Equipment of Floating Offshore Oil-and-Gas Production Units, the Rules for the Cargo-Handling Gear of Sea-Going Ships may be applied.

+1.6 The MO designs developed according to the rules of another classification society (ACS) and other standards may be approved by the Register as alternative or additional to the requirements of these Rules.

-Hereinafter referred to as "these Rules".
+&lt;sup>1 Hereinafter referred to as "these Rules".